 volcano.
 When Katla erupts the only refuge for the locals is its church on higher ground or the cold ocean.

 In 2010 the

-Vik area got a volcanic ash dusting from the eruption of the nearby Eyjafjallajökull volcano.
+Vik area got an unpleasant volcanic ash dusting from the eruption of the nearby Eyjafjallajökull volcano.

 for Vik and its surroundings are the typical beaches of black basalt sand and pebbles.
 Do not expect any sunny beach weather

 though as Vik receives more than 2 meters of annual rainfall.